butterworthma/BearWave-Paper2/README.md

-# BearWave Paper 2 - Ionospheric foF2 Critical Frequency Analysis
+# Evaluating NVIS for Remote Wildlife Monitoring: A Field Trial in the Borneo Rainforest

 ## 📊 Overview
-This repository contains the complete analysis code for **BearWave Paper 2** - a comprehensive ionospheric foF2 (critical frequency) analysis toolkit.
-The code analyzes data from Guam and Darwin monitoring stations and provides standardized 2x2 chart layouts for professional scientific reports.
+This repository contains the complete analysis code for **"Evaluating NVIS for Remote Wildlife Monitoring: A Field Trial in the Borneo Rainforest"** - a comprehensive study of Near Vertical Incidence Skywave (NVIS) communication for wildlife monitoring applications.
+The code includes ionospheric foF2 (critical frequency) analysis, field test results, and NVIS propagation modeling with data from Guam and Darwin monitoring stations.

 ## 🚀 Quick Start